lsteinmann/idaifieldR/README.md

 ```

 # Contribution
 As I constantly use it for my own work, I am improving this package and trying to stay up-to-date with everything as I go.
+A special thanks goes to ChatGPT for helping me a lot with the documentation.
 Much of the code is rather old and reflects my learning process much more than good practice.
 However, I would be happy about any feedback -- be it in the form of issues or feature requests -- and would be even happier if anyone would like to collaborate on this project.
 If you are interested in contributing to idaifieldR, feel free to get in touch with me -- or don't, and just fork it! ;)